monkey/monkey-docs/src/configuration/server.md

 ### IndexFile

 When an incoming HTTP request arrives and it's mapped to a file system directory, the Server needs to know which file serve by default.
-The IndexFile key allows to define multiple files that are looked up in order.
+The IndexFile key allows to define multiple files that are looked up in order, the values must be file names, not relative or absolute paths.

     Indexfile index.html index.htm index.php